maidsafe/sn_browser/README.md

 ```

-## Development

-There are `dev-` prefixed releases of Peruse available.
-These come with both live network and mock network libs, bundled.

-By default, opening the app will open Peruse for the mock network (when you're running in a `NODE_ENV=dev` environment).

-Otherwise, there is the option to pass a `--live` flag to the browser.
-This will start the browser in a `live` network mode.

-eg, on OSX:

-`NODE_ENV=dev open Peruse.app --args --live`

 ### Debugging

 A `--debug` flag is also available to get extra logs and devtool windows when working with a packaged application.